Rules Overview

 See the documentation for the boundaries/no-unknown-files rule for more details.

-See the documentation for the boundaries/no-unknown rule for more details.
+See the documentation for the boundaries/no-unknown-dependencies rule for more details.

-The restriction set by this rule can also be achieved with the boundaries/dependencies rule, which allows you to specify rules based on the isUnknown property of the elements selector, but it is provided as a shortcut for this common use case.
-You can choose to use either this specific rule or the boundaries/dependencies for more granularity and flexibility based on your preference and needs.
+The restriction set by this rule can also be achieved with the boundaries/dependencies rule, which lets you specify rules based on the isUnknown property of the element selector.
+This rule is provided as a shortcut for this common use case.
+Use either this specific rule or boundaries/dependencies for more granularity, based on your needs.

 This rule ensures that all known files can only import non-ignored files.
 It helps maintain the integrity of your architecture by preventing dependencies on files that are intentionally excluded from the architectural boundaries.

-See the documentation for the boundaries/no-ignored rule for more details.
+See the documentation for the boundaries/no-ignored-dependencies rule for more details.

 entry-point